-Do not give lipase to children under the age of 12 years unless under a doctor's supervision.
+DO NOT give lipase to children under the age of 12 unless they are under a doctor's supervision.

 Side effects may include nausea and stomach upset.
 High doses of lipase may exacerbate symptoms of cystic fibrosis.
-Scientists don't know enough about the effects of lipase during pregnancy or breastfeeding; speak with your physician.
+Scientists do not know enough about the effects of lipase during pregnancy or breastfeeding, so speak with your doctor before taking lipase.

-If you are currently being treated with any of the following medications, you should not use lipase without first talking to your health care provider.
+If you are being treated with any of the following medications, you should not use lipase without first talking to your doctor.

-Orlistat -- Orlistat (Xenical, Alli) interferes with the activity of lipase supplements.
-Orlistat is used to treat obesity by blocking lipase from breaking down fats so the body doesn't absorb them.
+Orlistat: Orlistat (Xenical, Alli) interferes with the activity of lipase supplements.
+Orlistat is used to treat obesity by blocking lipase from breaking down fats so the body does not absorb them.